superbham26/skygeni-challenge/README.md

 4. **Historical Performance = Future Performance**: We use rep/industry historical win rates as features.
 But reps improve (or burn out), and industries evolve.

+5. **Regional Segmentation: The data contains both "India" and "APAC" as separate regions.
+I'm assuming "APAC" refers to Asia-Pacific excluding India, since India is tracked separately.
+This matters for geographic performance analysis
 ---

 ## Part 2: Data Exploration & Key Insights